General Questions

 No, we cannot accept credits earned at another institution.

-In these cases, if our faculty recommend admission based on the portfolio submission, we will work with Graduate & Postdoctoral Studies to request a waiver of the requirements.
+In these cases, you must first apply to the program, and, if our faculty recommends admission based on the portfolio submission, we will work with Graduate & Postdoctoral Studies to request a waiver of the requirements.

 Knowing an applicant’s main genre helps us with the initial reading of the portfolio – we assume this is your strongest genre, though we do read all genres submitted.
 Your choice of portfolio genres will not affect your chances of acceptance.